 Add to the bottom of every e-mail signature line the following in BOLD LETTERS: “Notwithstanding anything to the contrary stated or implied in this e-mail, nothing in this e-mail shall be interpreted by any person as amending or creating any contract or contract provision, or agreeing to any contract provision or change.
 Only writings signed by all buyers and sellers shall be considered binding on buyers and sellers to create or amend a contract.”

 SUGGESTED CONTRACT CLAUSESSuggested Contract Clauses to Protect Sellers When Buyer Finances:

-2. The appraisal contingency set forth in Section 8(b)(vii)(3) of the Contract shall expire on the Loan Approval Date.
+2. The appraisal contingency set forth in Section 8(b)(3) of the Contract shall expire on the Loan Commitment Date.
 If Buyer wishes to ensure that the Property appraises, then Buyer shall arrange for such appraisal before the Loan Commitment Date.

 3. To ensure that Buyer is diligently pursuing financing in an expeditious manner, Buyer shall deliver to Seller within 7 days of the Effective Date written proof from Buyer’s lender that Buyer has (i) filed an application for a loan, (ii) received a Loan Estimate, and (iii) delivered to lender a written “notice of intent to proceed” based on that Loan Estimate.
 If Buyer fails to do so within 7 days of the Effective Date, Seller may at any time thereafter terminate the Contract, but must return Buyer’s Deposit.